xbeat/Machine-Learning/README.md

 What Is NumPy Broadcasting?

 NumPy broadcasting is a powerful mechanism that allows arrays with different shapes to be used in arithmetic operations.
 It automatically expands arrays to compatible shapes, enabling efficient and concise computations without explicitly reshaping or ing data.

+## Understanding Cross-Validation in Python

+Understanding Cross-Validation

+Cross-validation is a statistical method used to assess model performance by partitioning data into training and testing sets multiple times.
+It helps evaluate how well a model generalizes to unseen data and reduces overfitting by providing multiple evaluation metrics across different data splits.

 ## Comparing Kolmogorov Arnold Networks (KAN) and Multi-Layer Perceptron (MLP) in Python